-POLSC 2 Introduction to Political Theory 3 units
+POLSC 2 Introduction to Political Theory 3 units 54 lecture hours 3

 Examination of various theoretical approaches to politics and of basic political problems and proposed solutions.
 Analysis of selected political theories and of the relevance of theory to contemporary problems.
 (L)